sirius506/DoomPlayer/README.md

 * Insert prepared SD card into the target Discovery board.
 * Connect DualSense controller (if you have one) to the OTG USB port.
 * Supply the power.
 It is recommended to avoid to use STLINK position on board power selection, since DualSense consumes the power and it may result as USB host port over current.
-* When system is initialized, available DOOM games available on the flash and SD cards are listed on the LCD.
+* When system is initialized, DOOM games available on the flash and SD cards are listed on the LCD.
 Select green colored flash game to start the player, or choose one of SD card game to re-write the flash contents.

 ## DualSense
 DualSense controller can be used to control LVGL GUI and Doom Game.
+It also supports features below.

+* Music/Sound output through Headphone jack.
+Sound output also generates vibration.
+* Light bar and player LEDs changes its color and blightness while music is playing.
+* While DOOM game mode, Light bar indicates DOOM guy's health status.

+For controler button operation, refer following tables.

 ### LVGL GUI